theringsofsaturn/data-structures-and-algorithms/Data-Structures/Stacks&Queues/CallStack&MemoryHeap.md

 # Event Loop

-Here the Event Loop checkc if the Call Stack is empty, and if it's empty, it will move any callback from the Callback Queue to the Callback Stack.
+Here the Event Loop checkc if the Call Stack is empty, and if it's empty, it will move any callback from the Callback Queue to the Call Stack.
 Then the callback will run and execute the code inside.